Renuka-3/Family_microbiome/README.md

 # Family microbiome
-The project includes analysis of skin microbiota in genetically related individuals.
+The project emphasize on analysis of skin microbiota in genetically related individuals.

+Creat Phyloseq object using